WHAT TO SEE IN GALLE IN SRI LANKA? IS GALLE WORTH VISITING? DAY TRIP TO GALLE?

 Try some fruits while you are there.
-The locals would be so happy to interact with you and making you try their special fruits.
-Mango and Papaya are our favorite!
+The locals would be so happy to interact with you and make you try their special fruits.
+Mango and Papaya are our favorites!

-If you want to buy some souvenirs, why not getting some authentic Ceylon tea.
-You can buy some at the market for very good price.
+If you want to buy some souvenirs, why not get some authentic Ceylon tea?
+You can buy some at the market for a very good price.
 There you will get local prices and the best quality!